mdbct/photocrypt/README.md

 hidden text on the `stdout` by default.
 You can redirect it to a file instead.

 <blockquote>
-**Note:** You cannot extract text from a JPEG image because the JPEG compression algorithm deletes some pixels to reduce file size and quality.
+<strong>Note:</strong> You cannot extract text from a JPEG image because the JPEG
+compression algorithm deletes some pixels to reduce file size and quality.
 </blockquote>